 The allowlist and blocklist are explained in more detail in Permitting only users with approved email addresses to submit tickets (restricted).

-As mentioned above, you can also restrict access using IP restrictions.
-For more information, see Restricting access to Zendesk Support and your Help Center using IP restrictions.
+You can also control access using IP restrictions.
+See Restricting access to Zendesk Support and your Help Center using IP restrictions.

 Registration message and verification email notifications